mdn/content/files/en-us/learn/css/css_layout/supporting_older_browsers/index.md

 title: Supporting older browsers
 slug: Learn/CSS/CSS_layout/Supporting_Older_Browsers
 page-type: learn-module-chapter
+browser-compat: css.properties.grid-template-columns
 ---

 {{LearnSidebar}}

 {{PreviousMenuNext("Learn/CSS/CSS_layout/Legacy_Layout_methods", "Learn/CSS/CSS_layout/Fundamental_Layout_Comprehension", "Learn/CSS/CSS_layout")}}

 There will be visitors to your site who use older browsers, or browsers which may not support the features you have used.
-This will always be the case on the web — as new features are developed, different browsers will prioritize different things.
+This will always be the case on the web — new features are continuously being added to CSS and therefore to browsers.
+Different browsers will prioritize different things.
 This article explains how to use modern web techniques without locking out users of older technology.

 <table>
   <tbody>